tcawlfield/vote-sim-studies/content/articles/strategic-voting/index.md

 Quinn's idea and used it here.
 100% score is achieved when the election method has elected the candidate who has the maximum total (perceived) utility among all candidates.
 I'll claim that this candidate is the "ideal best" candidate for the group.
-This metric can be criticised, but I am encouraged by the way this tracks with many other aspects of voting that are ideal.
+This metric can be criticized, but I am encouraged by the way this tracks with many other aspects of voting that are ideal.
 Voting methods that meet a lot of important voting criteria tend to also do a good job of picking high-utility candidates.
 So unless you're nitpicking about 1% differences here and there,